inkVerb/VIP/101-shell/Lesson-03.md

 # The Take

 - Arguments (like )`$1`, `$2`, and `$3`, etc) work in order after their command
-- Arguments that contain spaces must be wrapped with 'single' or "double" quotes
 - `$0` is the variable for the command that was run in the terminal
 - Terminal commands may be continued to multiple lines using `\` (this helps organize stuff)
+- Arguments that contain spaces must be wrapped with 'single' or "double" quotes
-- `$@` includes all arguments; `@` can mean "everything" in computer code
+- `$@` includes all arguments; `@` often means "everything" in computer code
 - The terminal and Shell scripts have many other "environment variables" that can be called anytime
 - *In the terminal* `echo $ENVIRONMENT_VARIABLE` = `printenv ENVIRONMENT_VARIABLE`
 - `pwd` = `printenv PWD` = `echo $PWD` ...This shows the full, current location used by the terminal, AKA the "Present Working Directory"